Robo3D/User-Manuals/docs/source/maintenance/index.rst

 6. Carefully pull the wires by hand to remove them from their housings
 7. Place new hotend in by reversing these steps
 8. Push the hotend as far as it can go up into the seated ring and make sure it is flat against it.
 9. While you are holding it there, screw the allen screw clockwise until you feel a good amount of resistance and the hotend cannot be pulled out with your hand.
-Make sure you align the heater block to be parallel with the fron of the extruder so the hotend cover will lay flat against the magnets when reinstalling.
+Make sure you align the heater block to be parallel with the front of the extruder so the hotend cover will lay flat against the magnets when reinstalling.

 .. image:: images/Tightening-hotend-tensioner.gif
      :alt: Tightening Hotend